junyuelin/cse15l-lab-reports/Lab_Report2.md

 ## Part 3
 In a couple of sentences, describe something you learned from lab in week 2 or 3 that you didn’t know before.

 It is really cool that we can connect to a computer in the CSE basement remotely by using the `ssh` command followed by our course-specific account to establish a connection between the client and the server.
 Also it is really cool that we can write a java program to start a web server and change the content showed on the web if the url entered is changed.
+It is interesting to know how the web server works under the hood and implement the StringServer.java